Al Wefaq bloc demands cabinet be chosen by parliament and not appointed by king.

 |Most of the suspects were arrested after a series of violent anti-government protests led by Shia Muslims [EPA]|

-The agency, citing the charge sheet on Saturday, said the suspects allegedly held secret meetings in Bahrain and abroad in order “to change the political regime through illegal means”.
+It alleged that the “leaders of the terror network” held secret meetings in Bahrain and abroad in a bid “to change the political regime through illegal means.”